 Before you make a purchase, be sure to set your goals and objectives according to the revenue perspective.
 Once the implementation occurs, use the solution along with your CRM reporting to track, benchmark, and report on the pre-defined metrics.
-When properly managed, Marketing Automation serves as an all-in-one solution so the consolidation of your tools will not only speed up your process but can cushion the expense of the software for budgeting.
+When properly managed, Marketing Automation serves as an all-in-one solution to the consolidation of your tools will not only speed up your process but can cushion the expense of the software for budgeting.

 Choose the right solution

-Once you have defined requirements and the budget, it’s time to choose the software.
+Once you have defined the requirements and the budget, it’s time to choose the software.
 And it could be a bit of a task as there’s a variety of tools on the market.
-Some of them are user-friendly, the other ones are quite complex to the point they require a special training for your marketers – the choice is yours.
+Some of them are user-friendly, and the other ones are quite complex to the point they require special training for your marketers – the choice is yours.
 The question here is to evaluate all the potential options with maximum benefits for the company you work for.

 When choosing the software, there are 5 main points to consider.
 In our article on Top 4 Marketing Automation Software for SMBs, we have already covered the pros and cons of some platforms so you can have a detailed picture if you revisit the blog post.
 Below comes the list of important features no matter what your choice of a solution would be:

-- Ease of use: we assure you – a sophisticated mechanism of use won’t make your day.
+- Ease of use: we assure you – that a sophisticated mechanism of use won’t make your day.
 Each solution provides its own way of sorting out things, so stick to the one that requires the least possible amount of learning and training.